Seattle Times Co. gets nearly $10 million in federal coronavirus-aid funds

 Some industry experts say as much as 30% of advertising revenues may not come back, which could leave newspapers that were already running on thin margins “operationally unprofitable if they keep their current levels of staffing,” said Ken Doctor, a media industry analyst.
 “That’s a long-term problem that will not be solved by solved by an emergency federal program.”

-Doctor said the industry is already lobbing Congress for more permanent fixes.
+Doctor said the industry is already lobbying Congress for more permanent fixes.
 Among them, a proposed waiver to U.S. antitrust law that would allow the entire newspaper industry to negotiate collectively with Google and Facebook for payment of fees for the use of newspapers’ content.

 Fisco said the Times is “working with industry associations and some members of the state’s Congressional delegation” to lobby for longer-term federal aid for news organizations, “including grants to support newsroom positions.”